 What is the enhanced rate?

-In order to encourage providers to pursue training in child care subjects, and to reward those who make that effort, DHS is authorized to pay a higher rate, called the enhanced rate, to childcare providers who are listed on the Oregon Registry.
-In order to be listed on the Oregon Registry, providers must meet certain standards of training.
+In order to encourage providers to pursue training in child care subjects, and to reward those who make that effort, DHS is authorized to pay a higher rate, called the enhanced rate, to child care providers who are listed on the Oregon Registry.

 How do I qualify for the enhanced rate?

 Family providers and centers who are exempt from Office of Child Care (OCC) licensing must meet specific training requirements of the Oregon Registry if they wish to receive the enhanced rate.
 These requirements include:

 - Having completed at least two hours of training on Recognizing and Reporting Child Abuse and Neglect;